Local moving companies in Atlanta

 - In the last presidential election, West Virginia voted Republican and Atlanta voted Republican.

-- During the coldest part of the year, West Virginia reaches the temperature of 21º F and Atlanta gets down to 33º F.
+- During the coldest part of the year, West Virginia reaches the temperature of 21º F while Atlanta only gets down to 33º F, so you may need to buy a new winter coat for your move to the Mountain State.

-- In West Virginia, it snows about 33 inches annually vs. 1 inches of snow in Atlanta.
+- In West Virginia, it snows about 33 inches annually, compared to the 1 inches of snow in Atlanta.
+Make sure you like the cold and enjoy snowy weather before making the move.

 Comparing the pros of Atlanta, GA, vs. West Virginia: